Find the answers to frequently asked questions about the Suffolk County Council (SCC) Vegan Staff Network.

 What a lot of people might find surprising is that veganism is a philosophy, not a diet.
 It’s really just about trying to live in a way that treats animals ethically.

-If you’re curious as to what ‘going vegan’ means in practice, get in touch with us.
+And if you’re curious as to what ‘going vegan’ means in practice locally, get in touch with us.
 We won’t bite.
 Unless you’re a vegan burger (nom nom nom).